ttothuk/group1_cw/Conduct.md

 - Skype.

 Team roles:
--Product Owner is Ani.
+- Product Owner is Ani.
--Scrum Master is David.
+- Scrum Master is David.
--Everyone is a team member.
+- Everyone is a team member.